gauri0510/-ERP-for-College-Database-Management/README.md

 ERP for College Database Management INTRODUCTION: College Database Management System is widely used to manage the student & faculty data in colleges.
 This web application made with Eclipse IDE and Integrated with MYSQL DBMS.
 TECHNOLOGY STACK USED: High level Language – JAVA Backend Database – MySQL

 MODULES:

-           Following are the modules involves in College Database Management System :
+            Following are the modules involve in College Database Management System :

 Admin module :-
            The admin server has entire rights to the working system.
 Admin is the one who handles all the academic flows such as adding notice, registeration of  staff & students record etc. This access is not allowed for the other users.
 Admin is responsible for the accountability of the college.